-When you’re pressed for time in the morning, you may cut corners while styling your hair and skip out on heat protectant — no judgement, we’ve all been there.
+When you’re pressed for time in the morning, you may cut corners while styling your hair and skip out on heat protectant spray — no judgement, we’ve all been there.
 However, bypassing this heat styling essential could wreak havoc on your strands and lead to hair breakage, brittle ends, and other concerns.

-Whether you’re blow drying or flat ironing your mane, it’s a smart idea to apply a few quick spritzes of heat protectant for hair before styling — after all, it only takes a few seconds.
+Whether you’re blow drying or flat ironing your mane, it’s a smart idea to apply a few quick spritzes of heat protectant spray for hair before styling — after all, it only takes a few seconds.
 So, we’re giving you the full breakdown on why heat protection is a must, along with the best heat protectant products from L’Oréal Paris to help in your hairstyling ventures.

 What Is Heat Protectant?

-What Happens If You Don’t Use Heat Protectant
+What Happens If You Don’t Use Heat Protectant?

 When you expose your hair to heat every time you style your hair without protection, it can lead to hair damage.
 Heat can dry out your strands, cause split ends and breakage, and make your hair look dull, among other issues.
 But we get it — heat-styling isn’t always avoidable.
-Thankfully, by applying a heat protectant for hair and being smart about how you use your hot tools, you can help prevent damage while still creating a scroll-stopping style.
+Thankfully, by applying a heat protectant for hair and being smart about how you use your hot tools, you can help prevent damage while still creating a unique style.
 It only takes a couple of extra seconds to apply heat protectant to help prevent long-term damage.

 Do Heat Protectant Sprays Actually Work?